dankiel0/bbGL/README.md

 # bbGL
-A Java game library for making video games
+A Java game library for making video game